In brief

 AT protocol enables new ways for users to transparently communicate with each other.
 At a technical level, this would allow you to self-host the servers of your own company, profile, or social media platform.
 This is in stark contrast to existing social media platforms where the self-hosting of servers and data simply isn’t possible.

-The goal of such a design is to secure user data and make the user platform experience resistant to influence from corporations, governments, and other centralized entities.
 AT protocol has the ability to put users in control of their data and how it is used (or not used).
 While being able to host your own servers is an option, users that don’t want to run their own servers can simply delegate a host of their choosing and use Bluesky like any other social media app.

 What Bluesky and AT Protocol mean for social media users